Advancing Child & Youth Mental Health

 eliminate child and youth suicide in Canada.

-- prioritize a region of focus by consensus of the Board of Directors and in consideration of guidance received from organisations that concentrate on system-level solutions
+- prioritize a region of focus by consensus of the Board of Directors and in consideration of guidance received from organizations that concentrate on system-level solutions

 - identify best practice initiative(s) through research & evaluation (with endorsement of appropriate level of governance as noted above) and work to partner with best practice initiative(s)